-Jillian Fulton is a Ph.D. student in Social Anthropology at York University.
-Her primary area of research, located within Arab-Islamic diaspora collectives of Toronto and Montreal, explores sensory anthropology, ethnomusicology, and performance studies through theories of sound and space, nostalgia and memory.
-She completed her MA in Ethnomusicology at the University of Alberta, and also holds a B.Mus in piano and B.Ed in primary/junior education from Queen's University.
+Jillian Fulton is a PhD candidate in Social Anthropology at York University.
+Her primary area of research, located within Arab diaspora collectives of Toronto and Montreal, explores sensory anthropology, ethnomusicology, and performance studies through theories of sound and space, nostalgia and memory.
+She completed her MA in Ethnomusicology at the University of Alberta, and has a background in music performance and education.
 Outside of academia, she actively performs at underground electronic music events in Toronto, and collaborates and plays with Arabic folk musicians.

-Keywords: Diasporas; Arab identities; underground dance music scenes; nostalgia; tarab
+Keywords: Diasporas; Arab identities; dance music; nostalgia; tarab; social violence; indeterminacy